There are a few things to consider when bringing a new pet fish to your home tank, or when transporting the aquatic animal to a new location.

 4. Amount of generated fish waste.

-Ammonia spikes in the bag can suddenly kill your new pet.
+Ammonia spikes in a new bag, however, can suddenly kill your new pet.
 Although there are ways to control ammonia levels in an aquarium, there’s almost nothing you can do about them in a bag, in the middle of your trip.

 To reduce the amount of generated fish waste during transportation, you should avoid feeding your pet for at least 24 hours before it’s time to transfer it into the bag.
 Don’t worry – most fish can go without food for up to a whole week, so a day or two without eating won’t harm them.